sdl002/Docker_multistaging/README.md

 [photo cred](https://slangit.com/meaning/cruft)

 ### Reasons you should avoid large Docker images:
+1. First and foremost: it’s best practices to maintain a small image size [Docker Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
-1. Increased time of image building, which can be detrimental to continuous integration and continuous deployment
+2. Large images increase image build time, including pushing/pulling, which can be detrimental to continuous integration and continuous development/deployment
-2.
+3. Reducing unnecesary dependencies will decrease both the complexity and the chances of vulnerability in your application
+4.

 <a name="anchor2"></a>
 # 2. Ways to reduce the size of a docker image